 If you have not been diagnosed with breast cancer but have a positive family history or a suspicious breast biopsy, we offer high-risk breast cancer care.
 Our breast cancer specialists perform a risk assessment, genetic testing if needed, and guidance on issues such as specialized screening, prevention interventions and hormone replacement for women with menopause symptoms.

 Our physicians are active in clinical and basic research, and we are the only National Cancer Institute-designated cancer center in the Kansas City metro region.
-We offer access to innovative clinical trials in prevention, treatment and survivorship as well as the most advanced standard of care.
+We offer access to innovative clinical trials in prevention, treatment and survivorship as well as the most advanced standard of breast cancer care.